Swanage Town Council is the parish council for the town of Swanage, including the settlements of Durlston, Herston and Ulwell.

 The Town Council is one of three tiers of local government and works with Purbeck District Council and Dorset County Council to provide a wide range of services for residents and visitors alike.

 The Town Council has direct responsibility for allotments, off road car parks, cemeteries, public gardens, children’s play areas, sporting facilities, the main beach, boat park, public conveniences, a Tourist Information Centre and the Town Hall.

 Unlike the District and County Councils, the Town Council receives no direct government grant.
 It raises its income through the parish precept element of the Council Tax and the charges it makes for its services.

 Dorset County Council is responsible for education, social services, highways and footpaths, libraries, and trading standards.
 More information can be found on its website www.dorsetforyou.com.

 Purbeck District Council has responsibility for council tax, planning, environmental health, economic development and benefits.
 Refuse collection and recycling comes under the jurisdiction of Dorset Waste Partnership.
-More information can be found at www.dorsetforyou.com and
+More information can be found at www.dorsetforyou.com, & contact details at:

 Decisions of the Town Council are taken by twelve Councillors elected every four years.
 The next election will be in May 2015.
 The Council’s decisions are implemented by the Town Council’s staff, headed by the Town Clerk, Dr Martin Ayres.